Greyisheep/hashem-api-tutorial/Day-1/exercises/domain-to-rest-mapping.md

 - How do you assign a task to someone?
 - How do you handle nested resources?
 - What about bulk operations?
+- How do user stories connect to tasks?
+- How do you prioritize work based on user stories?

 ---